rdkcentral/rdkb-halif-emmc/docs/pages/eMMCHalSpec.md

 ## Threading Model

-eMMC HAL is not thread safe, any module which is invoking the eMMC HAL api should ensure calls are made in a thread safe manner.
+eMMC HAL is not thread safe.

+Any module which is invoking the eMMC HAL api should ensure calls are made in a thread safe manner.

-Different 3rd party vendors allowed to create internal threads to meet the operational requirements.
-In this case 3rd party implementations should be responsible to synchronize between the calls, events and cleanup the thread.
+Vendors can create internal threads/events to meet their operation requirements.
+These should be responsible to synchronize between the calls, events and cleaned up on closure.

+## Process Model

+All API's are expected to be called from multiple process.

 ## Memory Model

 eMMC HAL client module is responsible to allocate and deallocate memory for necessary API's to store information as specified in API Documentation.
 Different 3rd party vendors allowed to allocate memory for internal operational requirements.
 In this case 3rd party implementations should be responsible to deallocate internally.

+TODO:
+State a footprint requirement.
+Example: This should not exceed XXXX KB.

 ## Power Management Requirements

 The eMMC HAL is not involved in any of the power management operation.
 Any power management state transitions MUST not affect the operation of the eMMC HAL.

 ## Asynchronous Notification Model

-None
+There are no asynchronous notifications.

 ## Blocking calls
 Please see the blocking calls used in eMMC HAL which are static functions.